alexclear/presentations/LinuxPiter2016/plan.md

 * The problem: off-CPU operations are off the CPU, so how to account them?
 * The solution is a bit ugly...
 * Okay, back to the web service - we need a language
-* A hicker needs decent boots
+* A hicker needs decent boots (a picture of Asolo boots)
 * Vote for LISP, make programming great again!
 * Homoiconicity, macros, immutability, lambdas
 * Golang is not an option, but... (statically linked file is a must)